Arunakgit/Tech-Docs/README.md

-# Tech-Docs
+# AWS Cloud and Devops for beginners
-AWS and Linux Technical documents
+AWS cloud, devops and Linux